datafest-prep/datafest-prep.github.io/index.md

 If you are new to RMarkdown, start on the [RMarkdown](https://datafest-prep.github.io//class_activities/rmarkdown_instructions/) page.
 Note that using RMarkdown is optional, but it is a nice tool!

-Once you have the all the softaware ready to go, the activities can be found in the [Course Calendar](https://datafest-prep.github.io//calendar/)
+Once you have the all the softaware ready to go, the activities can be found on the [Activities and Resources page](https://datafest-prep.github.io//calendar/)